Europe seeks to spur building of fast broadband networks

 "Reducing those costs would speed up the deployment of open networks and the provision of competitive communication services to businesses and consumers," said Tom Ruhan, ECTA's chairman.

-ETNO, the lobby representing traditional telecom operators, said the Commission's rules should focus on where fibre projects were not getting off the ground, such as rural areas.
+ETNO, the lobby representing traditional telecom operators, said the Commission's rules should focus on where fiber projects were not getting off the ground, such as rural areas.